[Sermon I preached June 16, 2007, at the Houston International Seventh-day Adventist Church. Revised and updated to include what has happened since.]

 I was also hurting.
 I had a very difficult time as a young, inexperienced pastor.
-In my first church I was thrown into an old conflict that I didn’t have the skills to handle.
-In my second church, I followed a pastor who had molested a young girl, and I had to repair the damage done to the church.
+In my first district I was thrown into an old conflict that I didn’t have the skills to handle (and my predecessor kept stirring up trouble in one of the churches).
+In my second church, I followed a pastor who had molested a teen girl, and I had to repair the damage done to the church.
 I felt alone—and I found that my best support during this time, and during the hospitalization of my children and wife, came from Catholic friends, especially some who called themselves “Franciscan.”
 They lived out a true Christian spirit of love and simplicity modeled on the life and teachings of St. Francis of Assisi.
 They prayed with me and taught me to pray.
 So I was attracted not just by the Catholic Church’s claim to authority, but by the beauty and love of many of its members, and by its rich traditions of prayer and spirituality.

 I began to work full-time for the Catholic Church in 1994, as director of religious education for a church in Watertown, New York.
 I also did some evangelism part-time, preaching in churches around the country.
 In 1996 we went to California, where I was a campus minister for two years at the University of California at Santa Barbara.
 I finished my Doctor of Ministry degree in 1998.
 And that year I was hired to be the first Director of Young Adult and Campus Ministry for the Catholic Archdiocese of Galveston-Houston, and we moved here.

 For the past nine years I was involved in some of the most meaningful ministry I could ever have imagined.
 I did programming for young adults, trained others for this ministry and supervised six campus ministry centers.

 Unlike the parable of the prodigal son, I wasn’t feeding hogs by any means.